Insects fact sheet

 Insects are one of the most diverse groups of animals in the world and include beetles, butterflies and bees.
 They are found across a range of different habitats including rainforests, deserts, mountain tops and even in the Antarctic.
 Insects also live in cities and other urban areas.

-All insects have three body parts - a head, thorax and abdomen.
-They have 6 legs which are connected to the thorax.
+Body features – All insects have three main body parts – a head, thorax and abdomen – and six legs attached to the thorax.

 All insects belong to a larger groups of animals called arthropods.
 This means they have a segmented body covered in an exoskeleton and pairs of jointed limbs.